01. The Brief

 - the scope of the project.
 Outline clearly the areas you expect the designer to manage – for instance, will you be supplying copy or will the services of a writer be needed?

-- the physical shape of the project.
+- the physical shape of the project, digital or print or both.
 Specify the number of pages (including the cover), the quantity you need, the finished flat size, the number of colours to be printed and the type of paper stock

 - the budget (even if it is in a range)